Memory-Map for All (MMfA) has much in common with the older Memory-Map apps.

 Windows

-- We continue to recommend Memory-Map Navigator for at-home planning and printing maps
+- We continue to recommend Memory-Map Navigator for at-home planning and printing maps.

 - For real-time navigation on a Windows PC/Laptop/tablet, Memory-Map for All is better